This is a gear review about the Best Bike Computers for Touring, Bikepacking, and Mountain Biking 2023.

 If you were to buy the device alone, you also have the option to add on a dual heart rate monitor, a standard sensor, or a speed and cadence sensor if that is something that you want.

-Overall, the Garmin Edge 530 is the best bike touring computer or mountain bike computers on the market in 2022.
+Overall, the Garmin Edge 530 is the best bike touring computer or mountain bike computer on the market in 2023.
 It is also the best budget bike computer that is still very high quality.

 Best Mountain Bike Computer